Hopper-Like Growth of Higher-Order Topological Insulators

 {\it Crystal growth induced by corner states.}--- We consider a simple Monte Carlo model of a growing crystal in a diffusion field \cite{PhysRevA.40.3408}.
 This model is defined on the square lattice with the lattice vector $\boldsymbol{R}=(x,y)$ and $x, y \in \mathbb{Z}$, and the crystal is described by the Hamiltonian $\mathcal{H(\boldsymbol{k})}$.
-Because of four-fold rotational symmetry of the Hamiltonian $\mathcal{H(\boldsymbol{k})}$, we consider the first quadrant with $x \geq 0$ and $y \geq 0$ of the lattice for simplicity and assume a boundary condition where the $x$ and $y$ axes are connected to each other.
+Because of four-fold rotational symmetry of the Hamiltonian $\mathcal{H(\boldsymbol{k})}$, we consider the first quadrant with $x \geq 0$ and $y \geq 0$ of the lattice for simplicity and impose the periodic boundary condition connecting the positive $x$-axis and the positive $y$-axis.
 In this model, each lattice site at $\boldsymbol{R}=(x,y)$ ($x\geq 0$, $y\geq 0$) can be in one of three states: occupied by a gas atom, occupied by a solid atom, or vacant.
 The gas atoms move randomly to a nearest-neighbor site.
 If a gas atom moves to a site adjacent to a solid atom, it becomes a solid atom with a probability $W=(1+\exp(\Delta E/k_{\rm B}T))^{-1}$.
 Here, we define the energy change associated with the deposition of a gas atom as $\Delta E:=\Delta E_n-\mu_g$, where $\Delta E_n$ is given by Eq.~\eqref{eq:energy_change_approx}, and $\mu_g$ is the chemical potential of the gas phase.
 This energy change is written by

-where $\Delta \mu := \mu_s - \mu_{g, c}$ ($<0$) with $\mu_{g,c}$ being the energy per gas atom, and $n_g$ is the gas density (see Sec.~IV of Supplemental Material for the details on the Monte Carlo simulation of crystal growth).
+where $\Delta \mu := \mu_s - \mu_{g, c}$ ($<0$) with $\mu_{g,c}$ being the energy per gas atom, and $n_g$ is the gas density (see Sec.~IV of \SM~for the details on the Monte Carlo simulation of crystal growth~\cite{sup1}).